Configure Security for Confluent Private Cloud Gateway

 In cases where Confluent Gateway translates or “swaps” authentication (such as from mTLS clients to OAuthbearer brokers, or vice versa), secret stores are needed to store and fetch the credentials used in the swap.
 This allows each client connection to use its mapped broker credential, enhancing security and enabling fine-grained access control.

-As a security best practice, configure Confluent Gateway to assume an IAM roles with the least privilege principle.
-Do not use static IAM user credentials to avoid sensitive credential exposure.
+As a security best practice, configure Confluent Gateway to assume identity and access management (IAM) roles with the least privilege principle.
+Don’t use static IAM user credentials to avoid sensitive credential exposure.

 Ensure proper role trust policies are in place and limit permissions to only what the Confluent Gateway needs.
 For example in AWS: